simplified-coding/.github/CODE_OF_CONDUCT.md

 standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: A permanent ban from any sort of public or private interaction within the community.

 ## Attribution